Board-Game-Buddy/BoardGameBuddy_API/README.md

 # BoardGameBuddy API

 ## About
-BoardGameBuddy API serves as a microserves, housing the user databases.
+BoardGameBuddy API serves as a microservice, housing the user databases.
 The `users` table holds the user's name, email, and profile picture (stored as an image url).
 The `userboardgame` table functions to hold the user's favorite boardgames and holds the user's ID as a foreign-key and the boardgame ID.

 This API includes endpoints for the following functionality:
 - create new users